ginjo/esphome-dynamic-cron/README.md

   Put the following code in your ESPHome yaml config.
-  This loads the dynamic_cron library into the ESPHome project as an External Component and defines one or more schedule instances.
-Each schedule instance calls a user-defined lambda, when triggered by the cron scheduler.
+  This loads the dynamic_cron library into the ESPHome project as an External Component and defines one or more schedules.
+Each schedule calls a user-defined lambda, when triggered by the cron scheduler.

   ```yaml